HasanYahya101/TextTally-Vite/README.md

-# CalcWhiz (React + Vite)
+# TextTally (React + Vite)

 ## Introduction

-This is a basic Calculator that allows for 4 basic operations (Addition, Subtraction, Multiplication and Division).
-It is made using Tailwind CSS and React.
+This is a basic text application in which you can count words, characters and spaces.
+You can also convert text to Upper and Lower case.
+Moreover, you can also search for words.

 ## UI Library